epfl-ada/ada-2023-project-lassa8639/README.md

 - ### [Time-series Data](#time-series-data-df_timeseries_encsvgz) [df_timeseries_en.csv.gz] :

-In this section, our primary objectives are twofold:
+In this section, our primary objectives are two fold:

 **Identify Trends in Views and Subscribers for Mental Health Channels** : By analyzing the time-series data, our goal is to detect patterns that signify increased viewership and subscriber growth within mental health-related channels.
 This exploration provides valuable insights into emerging trends and their dynamic behaviors.